huaminghuangtw/Evergreen-Notes/Permanent-Notes/Fasting.md

 Wear a continuous glucose monitor and inject little bits of food of different kinds, or large amounts of food of different kinds, and measure the blood glucose level.

-The world's largest fasting study published in 2019 [@xieRandomizedControlledTrial2022]
+The world’s largest fasting study published in 2019 [@xieRandomizedControlledTrial2022]

 **Different Types of Fasting**
 * Modified Therapeutic Fasting (such as Buchinger Fasting): involves consuming low-calorie liquids like juice and vegetable broth